-In considering proposals for new developments, the creation of boundary treatments of new native hedgerows and the planting of native trees on relevant sites will be encouraged.
+In considering proposals for new developments, hedgerow boundary treatments should be of new native species and the tree planting should be of native trees on relevant sites.

 Within the edge of the built form of the village or the hamlets of Gatesheath & Newton by Tattenhall, boundary features should respect the local tradition, materials and/ or species mixes.
-The use of native species in hedgerows, trees and other soft landscaping, appropriate to the locality and situation will be encouraged.
-The planting of new trees in new developments and associated public spaces will be encouraged.
+Native species in hedgerows, trees and other soft landscaping, appropriate to the locality and situation should be used.
+New trees should be provided in new developments and associated public spaces.